-The area proposed for study is located within the marine environment of southern California, between Point Dume and the U.S.-Mexican border, extending from 3 miles to a maximum of 20 miles offshore.
-The project is currently scheduled to be conducted in for two weeks in June, 1999.
+The area proposed for study is located within the marine environment of southern California, between Point Dume and the U.S.-Mexican border, extending from nearshore to a maximum of 20 miles offshore.
+The project is currently scheduled to be conducted for two weeks, starting no earlier than June10, 1999.
+Vessel scheduling may require that the survey period be extended partially or entirely into July, but completion will be no later than July 20, 1999 are critical to the water supply for people within the Los Angeles-San Pedro area.
+Both of these tasks are multiyear efforts that require the use of small acoustic sources, including electromechanical transducers and airguns.